-Tuesday was the birthday of Italian opera composer Gaetano Donizetti, giving us the opportunity to look through his works and select five of the best arias.
-Donizetti composed around 70 operas throughout his career.
-After establishing his reputation in Italy and reaching an international audience with his operas, Donizetti travelled later in his career to Paris and Vienna where he continued to compose and direct productions of his operas.
+Italian opera composer Gaetano Donizetti giving us the opportunity to look through his works and select five of the best arias.
+He composed around 70 operas throughout his career.
+After establishing his reputation in Italy and reaching an international audience with his operas, Donizetti traveled later in his career to Paris and Vienna where he continued to compose and direct productions of his operas.

-Take a listen to these five great arias and enjoy!
+Take a listen to these five great arias and enjoy it!

 Quel guardo il cavaliere, Don Pasquale,